Roberto Bautista Agut: 2024–2026: 400th win, retirement

 At the ATP 250 2024 Qatar ExxonMobil Open, he replaced top seed and defending champion Daniil Medvedev who pulled at the last minute, as an emergency substitution (ES), as he was a former two-times champion at this tournament.
 He qualified for the main draw at the 2024 Miami Open.

 He recorded his 400th career win at the 2024 Barcelona Open Banc Sabadell over lucky loser Andrea Vavassori in the second round.
 He became the 13th active player and also the 13th Spaniard in the Open Era to reach the milestone.

 Bautista Agut won his 12th ATP Tour singles title at the European Open in Antwerp, Belgium, in October, defeating Jiří Lehečka in the final.
 As a result he returned to the top 50 in the rankings at world No. 45 on 21 October 2024.
 His good form continued in Basel where he upset second seed Casper Ruud in three sets.

+On 16 April 2026, Bautista Agut announced that he would retire from professional tennis after the 2026 season.
+His final tournament appearance was Copa del Rey de Tenis in July 2026.